Pyramid Fusion Transformer for Semantic Segmentation: Experiments

-We choose to remove the attention weight loss at certain the training iteration so the model has better capacity of possibly learning information from regions outside the category segments.
-Tab.~\ref{tab:abla_attnloss} row 3, 4, 5, and 6 show the effect of removing the loss at different stages of training.
-We choose 120k for the number of iterations optimizing the loss and extend this to other datasets' training schedules for our main experiments by matching the proportion of total training iterations (3/4 of the total training iterations for each training schedule respectively).
-In the supplementary, we provide more visualizations and analysis of the proposed attention weight loss. \st{ \textbf{Multi-scale prediction for probability-mask pairs.} The predicted probability-mask pairs are averaged from the multiple scales as described in~\ref{sec:pft}.
-To study whether including more feature scales is indeed beneficial for predicting probabilities and masks, we conduct experiments from two perspectives: varying the usage of multi-scale features for (1) probability prediction and (2) mask prediction.
-Specifically, the transformer decoder takes as input multi-scale features with spatial sizes $\frac{H}{2^s}\times\frac{W}{2^s}$ for $i=4,8,16,32$, but uses only a subset of the output query embeddings $\{ \mathcal{Q}_s \in \mathbb{R}^{K \times C_h} \}_{i=4,8,16,32}$ when producing the probabilities or masks during both training and inference.
+We choose to remove the attention weight loss at certain training iteration so the model has better capacity of possibly learning information from regions outside the category segments.
+Tab.~\ref{tab:abla_attnloss} rows 3, 4, 5, and 6 show the effect of removing the loss at different stages of training.
+We notice that applying the loss throughout the entire training phase slightly degrades the performance and removing it at 120k iteration shows the best performance and variance~(Tab.~\ref{tab:abla_attnloss} rows 3\&6).
+The attention weight loss is used to modulate the optimization of the query-pixel cross-attention layers.
+Intuitively, if the loss is removed too early during training, such a modulation might show marginal effects on the final performance.
+On the other hand, applying this loss throughout the entire training phase might constrain too much the cross-attention that it fails to obtain beneficial semantic information outside the category regions.
+We therefore choose 120k as the number of iterations optimizing the loss for ADE20K dataset and extend it to other datasets' training settings for our main experiments by matching the proportion of total training iterations (3/4 of the total iterations for each training schedule).
+In Fig.~\ref{fig:supp-corr_mIoU}, the slight decrease in correlation between the attention weights and category masks indicates that the queries indeed attend more to the regions outside the category masks after the loss removal.
+In the supplementary, we provide more visualizations and analysis of the proposed attention weight loss and the effect of the removal of the loss.

-When ablating the scales for predicting probabilities or masks, we keep the predicting scales for masks or probabilities as all the scales.
-The number of predicting scales is reduced from two directions for probabilities and masks respectively, \ie from large to small scales and from small to large ones.
-As shown in~\ref{fig:scale}, when using fewer scales to generate probabilities or masks, the performances of our PFT decrease, while the decline is more pronounced for probability prediction in both directions (small-large and large-small).
-It might be that the accuracy of probabilities matters more to the prediction quality than that of masks in the probability-mask segmentation framework.}

-\st{ \textbf{Number of transformer layers.} As reported in \cite{maskformer}, a decoder with only one transformer layer can already achieve reasonable performance.
-We have a similar observation from our ablations.
-PFT with a single transformer layer can produce reasonable results compared to other settings (\ref{fig:layer_and_focalw}) while stacking a total of 4 layers achieved the best performance on PASCAL-Context.